The Beatles at the Hollywood Bowl: Release

-The album was originally released as a vinyl LP in 4 May 1977.
+The album was originally released as a vinyl LP on 4 May 1977.
 Though the recordings were 12 and 13 years old, the album reached number one on the New Musical Express chart in the UK and number two on the Billboard chart in the US.
 In France, a single was released featuring two songs from the LP: "Ticket to Ride" with "Dizzy Miss Lizzy" on the B-side.

+As of 12 June 1977, it was one of three live albums in the Top Ten of the Billboard chart, alongside Barry Manilow Live (at number seven) and Marvin Gaye's Live at the London Palladium (at number nine), with the Beatles at number two.

 The original 1977 album was also officially released simultaneously on 8-track tape and cassette but was not officially released on compact disc until 9 September 2016, when it was re-released worldwide as Live at the Hollywood Bowl.
 Shortly before the re-release date, a number of tracks were available for purchase and streaming early, and the album was available for pre-order on the iTunes Store.
 The re-released album was simultaneously released as a digital download and made available on streaming services.
 It was also released on vinyl on 18 November 2016.

 A music video of the performance of "Boys" was released to promote the remixed album.

 Before the official digital release of the album, bootleggers circulated transfers of the LP, and complete recordings of the three concerts, on CD and the Internet.